HelmholtzAI-Consultants-Munich/MLEE/README.md

 ##### Recommended: clone using HTTPS

-Navigate to the directory where you want to store the project and run:
+Navigate to the local directory where you want to store the project and run:

 ```bash
 git clone https://github.com/HelmholtzAI-Consultants-Munich/MLEE.git